AndreaLVR/CAST/rust_impl/README.md

 > 1.  **Superior Density:** It often produces smaller files than standard LZMA2.
 > 2.  **Faster Encoding:** It significantly reduces processing time by simplifying the data stream *before* the backend encoder sees it.
 >
-> **The goal is to demonstrate that structural pre-processing can improve BOTH speed and ratio simultaneously, rather than sacrificing one for the other.**
+> **The goal is to demonstrate that structural pre-processing can improve both speed and ratio simultaneously, rather than sacrificing one for the other.**

 This directory contains the high-performance Rust ports of the CAST algorithm.